What significant problems are you struggling to fix?

 Principled based

-- Universal principles are fundamental to my process vs. a particular model that leaders are forced to embrace.
+• Universal principles are fundamental to our coaching process as opposed to a model that leaders are forced to embrace

 Need-driven

-- When we initiate a coaching relationship I ask you to clarify what you want to achieve and as long as we remain focused on that agenda, then the relationship will fulfill its intended purpose.
+• In our coaching relationship, it is important to clarify what you want to achieve. and as long as we remain focused on that agenda, then the relationship will fulfill its intended purpose

 Processed oriented

-- The complexities of life and work oftentimes interfere with the best laid plans so we adjust the plan as we progress.
+• The complexities of life and work oftentimes interfere with the best laid plans.
+We adjust the plan as we progress.

 TOOLS THAT WILL HELP YOU SUCCEED

-One tool I use to set a baseline is the Harrison Assessment.
-This is one of the most reliable and in-depth assessments that helps you gain a clear picture of the traits you excell in and how you can maximize those in your work.
-Many times leaders I coach find themselves in transition and this is a great tool help them through that process.
+• One valuable tool used to set a baseline is the Harrison Assessment.
+This is one of the most reliable and in-depth assessments that can help you gain a clear picture of the traits in which you excel, and how you can maximize those traits in your work.
+Many leaders who find themselves in transition find this a great tool help them through that process.

 Other tools I’ve used over the years include: